POOL PROBLEM SOLVER

 • Deck settling: Uneven areas around pool that indicate water undermining

-⚠️ If you find failed expansion joints, this requires professional mastic replacement to prevent structural damage.
+⚠️ If you find failed expansion joints, professional mastic replacement can help reduce water intrusion around the pool edge.

 4